AndreasLill/biztalk-context-to-sourcefilename/README.md

 ## Properties

 ### ContextPropertySchemas
-A collection of property schemas containing the context properties.
+A collection of property schemas containing the context properties to read.
 Delimited by | (pipe character).

 Example using one property schema: